Alésia Glidewell

-Alésia Toyoko Glidewell is an American web-series-director, producer, and voice-actress.
-She was previously the owner of a small production company.
+Alésia Glidewell is an American voice actress.
+She is better known as the voice of Krystal in the Star Fox series, Alma Wade in the F.E.A.R series, Zero Suit Samus and Knuckle Joe in the Super Smash Bros series.
+Additionally, she provided the face and body models for Zoey in Left 4 Dead and Chell in the Portal series.

 Career

 She has provided voices for video games, including Sly 2: Band of Thieves, where she plays Carmelita Fox and Constable Neyla; Star Fox: Assault and Super Smash Bros.
 Brawl, where she plays the role of Krystal, as well as playing Zero Suit Samus and Knuckle Joe.
 Alésia provided the voice and movements of the adult Alma Wade in F.E.A.R.
 2: Project Origin and F.E.A.R.
 3. In the credits of F.E.A.R.
 2: Project Origin, she goes by the name Alicia Glidwell.

-In both games of the Portal series, she provided the face and body model for the games' protagonist, Chell.
+For the game series Portal, Glidewell provided the face and body model of the protagonist, Chell.

 Personal life

 Glidewell was born in Honolulu, Hawaii to a Brazilian-American father and Japanese mother.
-She speaks fluent English, Spanish, Italian, and Portuguese and is a world traveler and animal lover.
-Alésia's nickname in high school was Toy, a shortening of her middle name, Toyoko.